-In our Countryside Arena at the Cheshire Game and Country Fair, we focus on traditional countryside pursuits – with a couple of exciting extras!
+In our Countryside Arena at the Sandringham Game and Country Fair, we focus mainly on traditional countryside pursuits – with a couple of exciting extras!

 Watch these gentle and magnificent giants in action as they move to the music in this stunning display of horsemanship.
 Meet some of the horses and understand some of the power behind their movement, expertly reined in to dance.

 Watch these stunning birds of prey as they swoop and soar above the Countryside Arena.
-Handled by some of the UK’s top falconers, Chris Neal, Ray Pickup and the team from the Falconry Centre.
-You will learn how they are flkown, how they are used in pest control and sport, and you may even have the opportunity to come into the arena and fly one yourself.
+Handled by some of the UK’s top falconers, under the leadership of Ben Long Falconry.
+You will learn how they are flown, how they are used in pest control and sport, and you may even have the opportunity to come into the arena and fly one yourself.

 Again, you are welcome to meet the birds afterwards in the designated Falconry Marquee.

 Sleek speed and an enthusiastic commentary about these up to date cars.
 Available to see afterwards in their own area – you may even want to have your photo taken in one!